Node.js

 Complete Application Example

 Let's create a comprehensive example that combines multiple Redis features.
-Create examples/complete-app.js
+Create examples/complete-app.js:

 const redisManager = require('../src/redisClient');